Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Introduction

-Several adversarial attack algorithms as well as defense strategies have been designed so far (for instance, see respectively \cite{alaifari,athalye} on one side and \cite{carliniwag,madry} on the other one; see also the recent reviews \cite{akhtar,miller,xu}).
-At the same time, the limited scope of empirical approaches and the quest for rigorous stability guarantees motivated a deeper mathematical analysis of DCNNs.
-The present note precisely fits into the latter line of research, which was initiated by Mallat with pioneering contributions on wavelet-based scattering networks for the purposes of feature extraction \cite{mall cpam}; see also \cite{brunamallat}.
-Mallat's theory has been subsequently generalized by B\"olcskei and Wiatowski \cite{wiat paper,wiat old} (cf.\ Section \ref{sec notation}).
-The framework of generalized scattering networks represents a reference for our following analysis, since it does provide a testing ground and a source of inspiration for phenomena that could occur when dealing with less interpretable (e.g., trained) networks.
+In this note we consider a mathematical problem motivated by the theory and practice of machine learning, that is the robustness of the output of a neural network under modifications of the input datum.
+Let us briefly illustrate this issue by considering a function $f\colon \rd \to \bR$.
+Some basic transformations to be taken into account involve \textit{intensity perturbations}, that is $\tilde{f}(x)=f(x)+h(x)$ for some $h \colon \rd \to \bR$, or \textit{signal deformations}, namely $\tilde{f}(x)= F_\tau f(x) \coloneqq f(x-\tau(x))$ for some distortion field $\tau\colon \rd \to \rd$.
+We stress that this model encompasses natural transformations such as translations or rotations.

-Regardless of the variety of the architectures, the DCNNs under our attention can be represented by a map $\Phi$ from $L^2(\rd)$ to some Banach space with norm $\adm{\cdot}$.
-Stability is clearly a desirable property - for classification purposes, think for instance of different writing styles when dealing with handwritten digit recognition.
-As a general rule, a small distortion of $f$ into $\tilde{f}$ should correspond to small $\adm{\Phi(\tilde{f})-\Phi(f)}$.
-In fact, it turns out that for several classes of DCNNs one can prove or at least observe empirically that $\Phi$ enjoys a Lipschitz condition:
+Regardless of the variety of the architectures, the network under our attention can be represented by a map $\Phi$ from $L^2(\rd)$ to some Banach space with norm $\adm{\cdot}$.
+In order to better appreciate the relevant phenomena, let us consider the classification setting where $\Phi$ acts as a feature extractor.
+A fair degree of stability of $\Phi$ to small transformations of the input signal is a naturally desirable property in several contexts.
+For example, consider the classic learning task of digit recognition from images of handwritten symbols, where the input signals suffer from both intra-class and inter-class variance, due for instance to differences in the position of the digit with respect to the background or handwriting styles.
+As a rule of thumb, it is expected that a small distortion of $f$ into $\tilde{f}$ should correspond to small norm discrepancy $\adm{\Phi(\tilde{f})-\Phi(f)}$ at the level of features.

-The smallest constant $C>0$ for which such an estimate holds will be denoted by ${\rm Lip}(\Phi)$.
-The search for approximate values of ${\rm Lip}(\Phi)$ (or at least upper bounds) is a problem of current interest, while a thorough analysis of Lipschitz regularity of neural networks remains an open problem in general.
-For what concerns the wavelet scattering transform, a major result in this connection was first proved by Mallat in \cite{mall cpam}, alongside with asymptotic translation invariance of the feature extractor $\Phi$; these results were extended to more general scattering networks in \cite{wiat paper} and \cite{balan,zou}.
-It should be emphasized that the above Lipschitz property is also important with regard to resistance against adversarial deformations; for instance, large Lipschitz bounds have been found to be related to increased vulnerability to adversarial attacks \cite{sze}; see also \cite{balan,zou} for further details on the problem.